-When SkyMed Members are traveling with grandchildren, under 18 years of age, and the member suffers a critical injury or illness, arrangements are made to return the grandchildren to their parent’s home at SkyMed’s expense.
+When SkyMed Members are travelling with grandchildren under 18 years of age and the Member suffers a critical injury or illness, arrangements are made to return the grandchildren to their parent’s home at SkyMed’s expense.
 Should the grandchild become critically injured or ill, they are entitled to the same services as their grandparents.
-This applies when the grandchildren are traveling with the grandparents and not accompanied by their parents.
+This applies when the grandchildren are travelling with the grandparents and not accompanied by their parents.

 Arrangements are made and paid for by SkyMed.